-Like most Americans, I’ve discovered that French people also aren’t so familiar with persimmons either.
-They see them at the market, but don’t stop to buy any.
-Or if they do, they take them home, bite into an unripe one, make a face, and toss ’em out.
+Like most Americans, even French people aren’t so familiar with persimmons.
+They may see them at the market, look at their curiously, but don’t stop to buy any.
+Or if they do, they take them home, bite into an unripe one, make a face, and toss them out.

 The most common persimmon you’re likely to find is the Hachiya, a slightly elongated fruit that tapers to a point.
-They’re incredibly tannic and astringent when not ripe and need to be squishy-soft and feel like a full water-balloon before using, or you’ll be sorry.
+They’re incredibly tannic and astringent when not ripe and need to be squishy-soft and feel like a full water-balloon before using.
 Once ripe, the sweet jelly-like pulp can be spooned out and pureed through a blender, food processor, or food mill, although some folks like to eat it as is or frozen.
 The pulp freezes beautifully, and in fact, I’ll often freeze some for late-winter use.
-To ripen a Hachiya persimmon, simply let it sit on your countertop until it’s so soft, it’s like a water balloon about to burst.
-You can hasten the process by putting persimmons in a well-sealed container; adding an apple, which give off a lot of ethyline gas, which will speed things up.
+To ripen Hachiya persimmons, simply let them sit on your countertop until very soft.
+If they don’t riped at the same time, you can store the puree in the refrigerator until the others have ripened.
+You can hasten the process by putting persimmons in a well-sealed container; adding an apple, which gives off a lot of ethylene gas, which will speed things up.

 I was fortunate to meet James Beard several times when he came to dinner at Chez Panisse.
-In the years after he passed away, we’d get all sorts of celebrity chefs breezing through our kitchen.
-Many of them were hyped, media-created hotshot superchefs who I never found as interesting as people like James Beard, Jane Grigson, and Richard Olney, who were really wonderful writers.
+In the years after he passed away, we’d get all sorts of luminaries coming through our kitchen, people like James Beard, Jane Grigson, and Richard Olney, who were really wonderful cooks and writers.